Asymptotic Behavior of Colored Jones polynomial and Turaev-Viro Invariant of figure eight knot: Proof Outline of the Main Theorem

 Recall from Theorem~\ref{relationship} that the TV invariants and the colored Jones polynomials of a link $L$ are related by

 where $r=2N+1$ and $\ds \eta_{r}' = \frac{2\sin(\frac{2\pi}{r})}{\sqrt{r}}$.

 For the figure eight knot $L = 4_1$, we can split the TV invariant into three parts.

-The last summation can be estimated by using Lemma~\ref{uppbd}.
-Using the same arguments as in the proof of Theorem~\ref{mainthm2} and Theorem~\ref{mainthm3}, we can see that the growth rate of the last term is strictly less than some multiple (a number in $(0,1)$) of that of the first and the second summations.
+The last summation can be estimated by using Lemma~\ref{mainlemma} and Lemma~\ref{uppbd} respectively.
+Using the same arguments as in the proof of Theorem~\ref{mainthm2}, we can see that the growth rate of the last term is strictly less than some multiple (a number in $(0,1)$) of that of the first and the second summations.
 As a result,

 Note that each summands satisfy the condition in the previous subsections.
 To apply the formulas obtained in previous section, we need the following lemma.